Can Orbital Servers Provide Mars-Wide Edge Computing?: Background

 \subsubsection{LEO Satellite Networks}

 Public and commercial actors are building communication constellations comprising hundreds or thousands of satellites in LEO~\cite{Handley2018-ay,Bhattacherjee2018-vc}.
-Traditional satellite Internet relays were deployed in geostationary orbit at altitudes of more than 35,000km, inducing a high communication delay of more than 550ms RTT~\cite{10.1145/3517745.3561432}.
+Traditional satellite Internet relays were deployed in geostationary orbit at altitudes of more than 35,000km, inducing communication delays of 550ms RTT~\cite{10.1145/3517745.3561432}.
 Technological advances have made LEO satellites at altitudes of less 2000km possible.
-The smaller cone of coverage for each satellite necessitates 1)~more satellites per constellation to provide global coverage and 2)~optical inter-satellite links (ISL) between satellites to connect distant ground stations with high bandwidth without terrestrial relays~\cite{Handley2018-ay,Bhattacherjee2018-vc}.
+The smaller cone of coverage for each satellite necessitates i)~more satellites per constellation to provide global coverage and ii)~optical inter-satellite links (ISL) between satellites to connect distant ground stations with high bandwidth without terrestrial relays~\cite{Handley2018-ay,Bhattacherjee2018-vc}.
 Further, orbital mechanics mean that satellites travel at high speeds in relation to Earth, e.g., 27,000km/h at 550km altitude~\cite{Bhattacherjee2019-jz}.
 As a result, ground stations frequently connect to different satellites.